linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 4. Sign in to the Console with the provided username and initial password.

-5. Change the initial password
+5. Change the initial password.

 ## Provision Object Storage for the App Platform (Expected to be available on November 12)